 You or your estate will never have to pay back more than your home can be sold for, providing it's sold for the best price reasonably obtainable.

 - Flexible withdrawal and repayment options

-Our lifetime mortgage gives you the option to receive either a one-off cash sum or a smaller lump sum with a cash reserve to draw from you'll only pay interest on the money you withdraw and voluntary partial repayments can be made (terms and conditions apply)
+Our lifetime mortgages give you the option to receive either a one-off lump sum or a smaller cash sum with a cash reserve to draw from.
+You'll only pay interest on the money you withdraw and voluntary partial repayments can be made, subject to our terms and conditions.